top of page

 PLANTING AT HAM HILL

 The ancient Iron Age fort of Ham Hill in Somerset has five woodlands which are home to the rare hazel dormouse.
-In November 2025, volunteers led by the Somerset Council, will help plant 3,000 trees to bridge two of the woodlands - Pit & Horse - in order to extend their range.
+In November 2025, volunteers led by the Somerset Council planted 3,000 trees to bridge four existing pockets of the woodland - including Pit & Horse - in order to extend their range.
 Principle funders for the project include Stink Films, ProdCo, BBH, Academy Films & Biscuit Filmworks

 ON THE TRAIL OF DORMICE

-This September 2025, CAP joined Somerset Council’s Paul McNeill to carry out a dormouse survey in Ham Hill’s woodlands.
+In September 2025, before the trees went in, CAP joined Somerset Council’s Paul McNeill to carry out a dormouse survey in woodlands surrounding the planting site.
 More than 50 nest boxes were checked, but no dormice were found.
-The absence is likely linked to the recent hot, dry summer, which can place significant stress on these shy, sleepy creatures.
-No sightings doesn’t mean no dormice, but it does mean their numbers are currently low.
+The absence is likely linked to the hot, dry summer of 2025 which will have placed significant stress on these shy, sleepy creatures.
+No sightings doesn’t mean no dormice, but it does mean their numbers at the time were low.

 BOUNCE BACK

-The year’s hot summer has sparked a mast year, with trees producing bumper crops of fruits and nuts.
-Such years, which occur every few seasons, bring a welcome boost to wildlife by providing plentiful food.
-For dormice, the abundance offers the energy they need to fatten up for winter and recover after a tough year.
+2025's hot summer sparked a mast year, with trees producing bumper crops of fruits and nuts.
+Such years occur every few seasons & bring a welcome boost to wildlife by providing plentiful food.
+For dormice, the abundance will have offered the energy needed to fatten up for winter and recover after a tough year.
 Our tree planting will extend range & increase forage for these elusive little mice, with the hope of building their numbers again..

 IMG_4488.JPG